THE DRAGON ROARS BACK: CHINA’S RETURN TO THE WORLD STAGE

 Senator Bob Kerry

-Student round tables are the core of the Assembly.
-Students meet in roughly 10-member round table groups to consider topics related to the main conference theme.
-Distinguished experts in that field facilitate the round tables.
-During the round table sessions, delegates will seek to explore in depth a sub-topic under the guidance of their round table leader.
-Each round table builds on the previous one, tackling a different aspect of the central theme.
-The keynote address, informal discussions and round table deliberations provide delegates and senior participants the opportunity to learn from and interact with distinguished persons directly involved in our national policy making process.
+Student collaboration is at the core of the Assembly.
+Students meet in roughly 10-member groups to consider topics and work on projects related to the main conference theme.
+Distinguished experts in that field facilitate these projects, with the intention to present the project to the general assembly at the end of the conference.
+During the workshop sessions, delegates will seek to explore in depth a sub-topic under the guidance of their workshop leader.
+The keynote address, informal discussions and workshop deliberations provide delegates and senior participants the opportunity to learn from and interact with distinguished persons directly involved in our national policy making process.
 As always, this year’s Assembly will bring together a diverse group of scholars, senior government executives, theorists and practitioners.

 This year’s Academy Assembly will have no conference fee.
-In addition, all meals, lodging, and transportation from/to either the Denver or Colorado Springs airport and the Academy will be provided free of charge.
+In addition, all meals, lodging, and transportation from/to the Colorado Springs airport and the Academy will be provided free of charge.

 The only expense that delegates will be expected to pay is travel to and from the conference.